ArchiveBox/ArchiveBox/README.md

 **It saves snapshots of the URLs you feed it in several formats:** HTML, PDF, PNG screenshots, WARC, and more out-of-the-box, with a wide variety of content extracted and preserved automatically (article text, audio/video, git repos, etc.).
 See <a href="#output-formats">output formats</a> for a full list.

-The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessable formats for decades to come.
+The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessable formats for decades after it goes down.

 ArchiveBox can be used as a [command-line tool](#Quickstart), [web app](#Quickstart), or [desktop app](https://github.com/ArchiveBox/electron-archivebox) (alpha), on Linux, macOS, and Windows.
 [Get started... ⤵](#Quickstart)